 Note: Some institutions use superscoring, which means they consider your highest section scores across multiple test dates.

 Can I use a fee waiver for sending my score?

 Yes.
 If you have a fee waiver, you can send as many scores as you want—for free.
 Even if you didn't register for the test using a fee waiver, if you are eligible for a fee waiver and get one afterward, you can use it to send scores for free.

 Is there a fee for sending scores?

-Each time you register to take the SAT on a weekend, you can send four score reports for free.
+Each time you register to take the SAT on a weekend, you can send your score to up to four organizations for free.
 You can designate your score recipients at the time you register or any time until you take the test.
-You also have until nine days after the test to use your free score reports.
-After that, there’s a fee.
+You also have until nine days after the test to use your free score sends.
+After that, there's a fee.